From COVID and seasonal influenza to tummy bugs and sore throats, we do what it takes to help you and your family stay safe and healthy.

 - Reusable supplies and instruments are scrubbed and run through an ultrasonic bath which chemically and mechanically removes solid contaminants before being wrapped in special paper, date stamped, and steamed.
 (We no longer use cold sterilization systems for reusable items.)

 - Our operatory water supply for oral rinses, cleanings, and our tools’ cooling spray is kept in self-contained, treated containers.
-This water is not run directly from city water lines
+This water does not run directly from city water lines.